mackstey28/mackstey28.github.io/compsci.md

 - [Leetcode](https://leetcode.com/mackstey28/)<br/>
 - [Linkedin](https://www.linkedin.com/in/maxwell-tang/)<br/>

 I’ve interned at Raytheon and Gore in the past.

-Currently am looking for a full time position.
+I have an offer from Cboe for a co-op from January 2023 to August 2023.

+I have a fulltime offer at BNY Mellon starting August 2023.
+However, it is in Pittsburgh, not NYC :( I will try to get it in NYC.

 I am experienced in full stack development, database systems, and automated testing/debugging.